Tatsh/flourish-js/README.md

 * Document all parts of your code using JSDoc syntax.
   * Make sure only public methods and properties can appear in the documentation
   * Unlike PHP, if the method returns undefined (has no `return` statement or only `return;`), do not document the return value.
-  * Use no more than 80 characters per line.
+  * Use no more than 80 characters per line (code and comments in code may use more than 80 characters).
-    * Use use 2 space indent on the next line (see example below).
+    * Use 2 space indent on the next line (see example below).
 * Do not throw exceptions like in the original code; return null or a safe value and/or use `fCore.debug()`.
   * The return value must be documented properly: `@returns {string|null} Return value description.`.
 * Never allow the NaN value to be returned.
 * Dependencies that are non-complex (like functions from phpjs, or your own useful global functions) must go in `00-deps.js` and have a JSDoc block.
+  * License must be MIT compatible; no GPL-only or similar licensed code will be accepted
   * Code that requires large and/or complex depencies, such as jQuery, Prototype, etc will not be accepted.
 * Method names must be of the exact same name and type (static/prototype) in Flourish unless not possible to do so.
 * Please do not use `function nameOfFunction() {}` style anywhere in your code.